 His wisdom now abandoned, he squandered his vast power in trivial concern.
 One last warning to repent he ignored and his soul tasted flame for evermore.

-Kate Gowers almost 4 years ago
+Kate Gowers about 4 years ago

 Faust.
 How comes it then that he is Prince of devils?